apache/ozone/hadoop-hdds/docs/content/tools/Admin.md

 }
 ```

-Note in JSON output mode, field `contToken` won't show up at all in the result if there are no more entries to be after the batch.
+Note in JSON output mode, field `contToken` won't show up at all in the result if there are no more entries after the batch (i.e. when `hasMore` is `false`).